bowtieworks/terraform-provider-bowtie/docs/resources/organization.md

 description: |-
   Manage organization information.
   Note: Organizations are always represented in the Bowtie API and cannot be created or destroyed.
-  This resource will fail with an error if any Terraform actions attempt to delete or create organizations.
+  This resource will fail with an error if any Terraform actions try to delete or create organizations.
-  Instead, you should use an import https://developer.hashicorp.com/terraform/language/import block (or terraform import ... command) to import the already-existing organization which you can then configure normally.
+  Instead, you should use an import https://developer.hashicorp.com/terraform/language/import block (or terraform import <target> command) to import the already-existing organization which you can then configure normally.
-  If you need to remove an organization from your Terraform state, you may remove it with the terraform state rm ...command.
+  If you need to remove an organization from your Terraform state, you may remove it with the terraform state rm <target> command.
 ---

 # bowtie_organization (Resource)